DanielaCabiddu/PiP-partitioning/README.md

 This work was partially supported by the project RAISE – Robotics and AI for Socio-economic Empowerment (project code ECS00000035), funded by the European Union – NextGenerationEU and by the Italian Ministry of University and Research (MUR) under the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.5, Creation and strengthening of innovation ecosystems for sustainability.

-The authors also acknowledge support from the project PON METRO – ASSE 1 – Agenda Digitale, titled Urban Intelligence Science Hub for City Network (CUP: B51B21000430001), funded under the Italian National Operational Program for Metropolitan Cities 2014–2020.
+The authors also acknowledge support from the project PON METRO – ASSE 1 – Agenda Digitale, titled Urban Intelligence Science Hub (UISH) for City Network (CUP: B51B21000430001), funded under the Italian National Operational Program for Metropolitan Cities 2014–2020.